Enquil/Project-1/README.md

   * Nav, page-welcome and footer is linear-gradient top -> right rgba(82, 82, 82, 0.8), rgba(52, 52, 52, 0.9), rgba(22, 22, 22).
   * Submit button on form is linear gradient top-left -> bottom right RGB(202, 202, 222), rgb(162, 162, 192), rgb(132, 132, 162), rgb(102, 102, 132).

+* Fonts
+  * Most headings except for the gallery names are IM Fell English SC from google fonts, chose link over import because im not sure about pros/cons yet.
+  * Everything else is Times New Roman

 * Icons
 Used FontAwesome for social media icons, it did the job.